scottjaymsu/NLP-Autograder/README.md

 The dataset comprises a total of 8,510 samples distributed across six classes as follows:

-Interpretation: The dataset exhibits significant class imbalance, with classes 3.0, 2.0, and 4.0 being the most prevalent, while classes 1.0, 5.0, and especially 6.0 are underrepresented.
+The dataset exhibits significant class imbalance, with classes 3.0, 2.0, and 4.0 being the most prevalent, while classes 1.0, 5.0, and especially 6.0 are underrepresented.
 This imbalance poses challenges for the model, as it may lead to biased learning favoring majority classes, thereby adversely affecting the performance on minority classes.

 **Training Accuracy**
-Metric: Training Accuracy
 Value: 0.9337

 The training accuracy of 0.9337 indicates that the CNN model performs exceptionally well on the training data, correctly classifying approximately 93.37% of the samples it was trained on.
 This high accuracy suggests that the model has effectively learned the underlying patterns and relationships within the training dataset.